Words With Friends Accessibility Report

 Similar Games With More Accessibility Features for Navigation

-If you want to play Words With Friends, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:
+If you want to play Words With Friends, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

 We've documented 3 accessibility features for Visual in Words With Friends which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.